redis/redis/CLUSTER.md

 #### Interfaces

-The Topology Director interface is fully declarative other than join/remove flows.
+The Topology Director interface is declarative other than join/remove flows.
 This allows for easy orchestration via various tools.
+All the below commands are synchronous and blocking from the client perspective.

 With the administrator, directly for creating the cluster / updating and removing nodes: